OpenERP has two distinct report types:

 add a loop: select a related field amongst the available fields from the proposed object, for example Order Lines .
 When it is printed, this loop will execute for each line of the order.
 The loop can be put into a table (the lines will then repeat) or into an OpenOffice.org section.

 add a field: you can then go through the whole OpenERP database from the selected object and then a particular field.

 add an expression: enter an expression in the Python language to calculate values from any fields in the selected object.

 Using the Add an expression button, you can enter expressions in the Python language.
 These expressions can use all of the object's fields for their calculations.

 For example if you make a report on an order you can use the following expression:

 '%.2f' % (amount_total * 0.9,)

-In this example, amount_total is a field from the order object.
+In this example, amount_total is a field from the purchase.order object.
 The result will be 90% of the total of the order, formatted to two decimal places.

-When the report has been created, send it to the server by clicking OpenERP Report ‣ Send to server, which brings up the Send to server dialog box.
-Enter the Technical Name of sale.order , to make it appear beside the other sales order reports.
-Rename the template as Sale Order New in Report Name, check the checkbox Corporate Header and finally click Send Report to Server.
+When the report has been created, send it to the server by clicking OpenERP Report Designer ‣ Send to the server, which brings up the Send To Server dialog box.
+A Technical Name for the report is assigned by default, to make it appear beside the other purchase order reports.
+Rename the template as New Request for Quotation in Report Name, check the checkbox Corporate Header and finally click Send Report to Server.

-When saving new reports and reports that you've modified, you're given the option to select a header.
-This header is a template that creates a standard page header and footer containing data that's defined in each database.
+When saving new reports and reports that you have modified, you are given the option to select a header.
+This header is a template that creates a standard page header and footer containing data that is defined in each database.